Multimodal Subspace Support Vector Data Description: Experiments

 \subsection{Experimental results and discussion}

-In Table \ref{tableresultsrobot2}, we report the average of different evaluating metrics over the five data splits for Robot Execution Failures dataset for both linear and non-linear (kernel) versions of the applied methods.
-In Table \ref{hearttestreslts}, we report the results on the test set for SPECTF heart dataset.
-In these tables, we only show the best performing versions of the proposed method along with all competing methods.
-We compare our results with OC-SVM \cite{scholkopfu1999sv}, SVDD \cite{tax2004support} and recently proposed S-SVDD \cite{sohrab2018subspace}.
+In Tables \ref{resultsrobot}, \ref{resultscaltech}, \ref{resultsionosphere}, and \ref{resultshandwritten}, we report the average of different evaluation metrics over the five data splits for Robot Execution Failures dataset, Caltech-7 dataset, Ionosphere dataset, and Handwritten dataset, respectively, for both linear and non-linear versions of the applied methods.
+In Table \ref{resultsheart}, we report the results on the test set for the SPECTF heart dataset.
+In these tables, we only show the best performing versions of the proposed method, along with all competing methods.
+We compare our results with OC-SVM \cite{scholkopfu1999sv}, SVDD \cite{tax2004support}, and S-SVDD \cite{sohrab2018subspace}.
 In S-SVDD, different regularization terms ($\psi$'s) were proposed and, hence, we compare MS-SVDD with all proposed regularization terms of S-SVDD.
-In order to analyze the different regularization terms and decision strategies for the proposed method, we also report the exhaustive results obtained by different settings in Tables \ref{robotgmeanmssvdd} and \ref{heartgmeanmssvdd}.
+We use kernel version of the competing methods for non-linear comparisons.
+In these tables, we report the best performing non-linear version of MS-SVDD for corresponding datasets.
+To analyze the different regularization terms and decision strategies for the proposed method, we also report the exhaustive results obtained by different settings in the supplementary material in Tables 1-5.
+The best results in terms of \textit{gm} are reported as in bold formatting.

-For Robot Execution Failures dataset (Table \ref{tableresultsrobot2}), our proposed method outperforms all the competing methods in the linear case.
+For the Robot Execution Failures dataset (Table \ref{resultsrobot}), our proposed method outperforms all the competing methods in the linear case.
 The results achieved by the linear version of the proposed MS-SVDD method are overall best also compared to the non-linear methods.
-Table \ref{robotgmeanmssvdd} shows that using decision strategy 3 with constraints $\omega_1$ (all representations from the corresponding modality considered) or $\omega_2$ (all support vectors and outliers from the corresponding modality considered) for the update of the corresponding $\mathbf{Q}_m$ yields the best overall results for the robot dataset.
+Table \ref{resultsrobot} shows that using decision strategy 3 with constraint $\omega_2$ (all support vectors and outliers from the corresponding modality considered for the update of the corresponding $\mathbf{Q}_m$) yields the best overall results for the robot dataset.
 In the non-linear case, the best performance for the proposed method is achieved by using the kernel trick with either constraint type $\omega_2$ or $\omega_5$, both with decision strategy 3.
-Even though the non-linear versions using the kernel trick achieved better results for few constraints and decision types as compared to the non-linear version with NPT, NPT was more robust overall.
-The worst results drop only to 0.86 in terms of \textit{Gmean} compared to 0.17 occurring for the kernel version.